 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Apr 04, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 04, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Credit cards companies use offers like cashback rewards to entice new and existing customers to sign up and spend, and people like the perks.

 Credit card rewards were ranked as the most attractive card feature for consumers, according to the 2016 U.S. Consumer Payment Study published by TSYS, a Columbus, Ga.-based global payments provider.

 And while overall customer satisfaction with credit card issuers reached its highest level in 2017 in the history of the J.D.
 Power Credit Card Satisfaction Study (802 on a 1,000-point scale), the report noted that the cards with cashback rewards received the highest satisfaction scores.
 Airline credit cards and store-branded rewards cards had the lowest satisfaction levels.

 But around tax time, some people start to wonder if those introductory and ongoing cashback rewards, points and airline miles count as income, and, if so, are taxable.

 Cashback rewards are not taxable because they are considered cash rebates, said an IRS spokeswoman, who cited the agency’s Publication 525, which reads: “A cash rebate you receive from a dealer or manufacturer of an item you buy isn’t income, but you must reduce your basis by the amount of the rebate.”